stgatilov/darkmod_src/README.txt

 Compiling on win32:
 -------------------

-A project file for Microsoft Visual Studio 2010 is provided in neo\doom.sln We expect the solution file is compatible with the Express releases
+A project file for Microsoft Visual Studio 2010 is provided in doom.sln We expect the solution file is compatible with the Express releases

 You will need the Microsoft DirectX SDK installed as well.